FreeCAD/FreeCAD-documentation/wiki/Std_ViewZoomOut.md

 ## Preferences

--   The zoom factor can be changed in the preferences: {{MenuCommand|Edit → Preferences... → Display → Navigation → Zoom step}}.
+-   The zoom factor can be changed in the preferences: **Edit → Preferences... → Display → Navigation → Zoom step**.
 This setting also affects scroll wheel zoom.
 See [Preferences Editor](Preferences_Editor#Navigation.md).

 ## Scripting